github/docs/content/issues/tracking-your-work-with-issues/managing-a-cross-functional-team-or-project-on-github.md

 Below is a project board for our example Project Octocat with the issue we created, and the smaller issues we broke it down into, added to it.

 ![Project board example](/assets/images/help/issues/quickstart-project-board.png)
 ## Next steps

-You have now learned about the tools {% data variables.product.prodname_dotcom %} offers for planning and tracking your work, and made a start in setting up your team or project repository!
+You have now learned about the tools {% data variables.product.prodname_dotcom %} offers for planning and tracking your work, and made a start in setting up your cross-functional team or project repository!
 Here are some helpful resources for further customizing your repository and organizing your work.

 - "[About repositories](/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-repositories)" for learning more about creating repositories
 - "[Tracking your work with issues](/issues/tracking-your-work-with-issues)" for learning more about different ways to create and manage issues